Calverton Park, MO

 Description: An ankle sprain occurs when the ligaments that support the ankle are stretched or torn, commonly due to a sudden twist or roll of the ankle.

 Treatment: The R.I.C.E method, and Calverton Park, MO physical therapy with strengthening exercises for the muscles around the ankle, balance and proprioception exercises, and manual therapy techniques.
-This approach helps in enhancing stability and preventing future sprains.
+This method aids in restoring stability and avoiding recurrence.

 IT (Iliotibial) Band Syndrome